mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

 ### Trigger actions with a custom component

 As mentioned above, custom components can trigger action.
-To enable the custom component to trigger the action, we need to add some additional lines of code:
+To enable the custom component to trigger the action, we need to add some extra code:

 1. **Add the `actions` argument to your custom component**.
 The type of the `actions` argument is `List[Action]`.
    ```py